Skip to main content

 Introduction

 The Mangopay Node.js SDK makes working with the Mangopay API easier in a Node.js environment.
-This SDK is open-source and available on GitHub.
+The SDK package is available on npm: mangopay4-nodejs-sdk

-• A ClientId and an API key – if you don’t have these, contact Sales to get access to the Mangopay Hub
+• A ClientId and an API key – if you don’t have these, contact Sales to get access to the Mangopay Dashboard

 • Node.js installed (v.14 and higher)